xyz2b/rabbitmq_exporter/README.md

 * SKIPVERIFY:      false or 0, true or 1 // will skip hostname/certificate check at all
 * INCLUDE_QUEUES:  ".*", // regex, matching queue names are exported
 * SKIP_QUEUES:     "^$", // regex, matching queue names are not exported (useful for short-lived rpc queues).
 First performed INCLUDE, after SKIP
+* RABBIT_CAPABILITIES: "", // comma-separated list of extended scraping capabilities supported by the target RabbitMQ server

 Example

     OUTPUT_FORMAT=JSON PUBLISH_PORT=9099 ./rabbitmq_exporter

+#### Extended RabbitMQ capabilities

+Newer version of RabbitMQ can provide some features that reduce overhead imposed by scraping the data needed by this exporter.
+The following capabilities are currently supported in `RABBIT_CAPABILITIES` env var:

+* `no_sort`: By default RabbitMQ management plugin sorts results using the default sort order of vhost/name.
+This sorting overhead can be avoided by passing empty sort argument (`?sort=`) to RabbitMQ starting from version 3.6.8.
+This option can be safely enabled on earlier 3.6.X versions, but it'll not give any performance improvements.
+And it's incompatible with 3.4.X and 3.5.X.

 ### Metrics